tommyneu/renewal_reward_paper/README.md

 To stop the server `ctrl+c` can be used to terminate it

+# Links
+http://localhost:3000 is the login page http://localhost:3000/kyle is the account set up page http://localhost:3000/caden is the password changing page

 # How it works
 Using normal distribution, we can find timings that have a very low probability of being from the same person
     we can use the data point's z-score to calculate a reward which we then can total up to see if the person's typing matches or not

+# Log File
+format of the log file is a CSV
+    data value are separated by commas columns are
+*Date, Time, Name, Email, Pass or Fail, Password, Password Length, Key Strokes, Pass Threshold, Reward Threshold, Pass Equation, Total Reward*

 # Known Issues